GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 ## Spectacular Vernacular

-Linus's Law & Raymond's other explanations on the linux community bug finding and solving sounds a lot like other, older forms of cultural production.
-The release early and release often maxim, as well as the "many eyes make light problem solving," mirror older, vernacular processes.
+Linus's Law & release early/release often are referencing older forms of cultural production: vernacular design processes.
 Stewart Brand's _How Buildings Learn_ dissects vernacular building and describes a process that predates the Linux community, yet sounds uncannily similar.
 In Brand's view, the vernacular process (which he synonymosly refers to as "adaptive building") is a systematic framework for evolving concepts.
 A culture steadily culminates these frameworks over time.
 Traditions subsequently arise allowing vernacular designers to reuse the invented forms and methods for common, everyday tasks.
 Contemporary design typically looks for new or unique solution to a given problem, which is counter-productive to creating traditions.

 Vernacular in this context means common designs by common people.
 What makes cultural common-ness special is its ability to evolve over time (and fairly easy replication ability).
 Common features survive the passage of time when they are generally understood as "good."
 Over years, the vernacular incorporates more and more "good" features while eradicating "bad" ones.